florian-lefebvre/portfolio/data/projects/portfolio/content.en.md

 ![Screenshot of the porfolio v2]({{ useCloudinary({path: "projects/portfolio/portfolio-v2.png", id: "dpjraf"}) }})

-I learnt a lot of things since August 2020, so I decided to go with [Nuxt](https://nuxtjs.org) and [Tailwind CSS](https://tailwindcss.com/).
+I learned a lot of things since August 2020, so I decided to go with [Nuxt](https://nuxtjs.org) and [Tailwind CSS](https://tailwindcss.com/).

 I chose to use a sidebar for navigation and now I think that wasn't a good choice.
 The space I was loosing for only a few infos was too much.
 But anyway, I chose the color teal as a primary color.
 I also used the official Nuxt modules such as [`@nuxt/content`](https://content.nuxtjs.org/) but I struggled with the layout on some specific screen widths with weird horizontal overflow, caused by code blocks.